I love writing about a wide variety of things, from the fascinating to the absurd.

 What about Plyler vs. Doe (1982)?

 Some have asked what about the case Plyler vs. Doe (1982) out of Texas?
-Doesn't it say that illegal immigrant children are also protected under 14th Amendment?
+Doesn't it say that illegal immigrant child is also protected under the 14th Amendment?

 Furthermore, in INS. vs Rios-Pineda (1985), as cited earlier, the ruling is a 'dicta', or assumption.
 It did not explicitly rule that children of illegal immigrants are actually citizens, even if they are born in the US.

-(For more legal thoughts on Plyler vs. Doe, see University of California Berkeley's Law School analysis)
+(For more legal thoughts on Plyler vs. Doe, see University of California Berkeley's Law School student Jamie Williams' analysis)